DETAILED ACTION

 Regarding claim 12, Ingels discloses a switching panel [see at least Figure 1, (100)] for providing electrical power to an electric load [see at least Figure 1, (111)-(118)] from multiple power supplies configured to supply power to the switching panel simultaneously [see at least Figure 1, (101) and (102)], the switching panel comprising: a switching element [see at least Figure 1, (131)-(138)] connected to each of a first power supply [see at least Figure 1, (101)] and a second power supply [see at least Figure 1, (102)], and configured to transmit electrical power received from the first power supply or the second power supply to at least one electric load coupled to the switching element [see at least Figure 1, (111)-(118)], the switching element being operable in a first condition, a second condition, and an open condition [see at least paragraph 0071]; a controller operatively connected to the switching element and operable to control a condition of the switching element [see at least Figure 1, (161)]; and a current sensor in communication with the controller, wherein the current sensor is positioned between the switching element and the electric load [see at least Figure 1, (121)-(128)], wherein the current sensor is operable to detect a current draw of the electric load [see at least paragraph 0107].

-Ingels discloses using above and below threshold data [see at least paragraph 0092], but fails to disclose wherein the controller is configured to transition the switching element from the first condition to the second condition upon receiving an indication that the detected current draw of the electric load associated is below a threshold current value.
-However, Lee discloses this limitation [see at least column 4, lines 18-24].
+Ingels discloses using above and below threshold data [see at least paragraph 0092], but fails to disclose and wherein the controller is configured to, upon receiving an indication that the detected current draw of the at least one electric load associated with the switching element is below a threshold current value, transition one or more of the plurality of switching elements from the first condition to the second condition.
+However, Lee discloses a power switching apparatus [see at least Abstract] which operates a switch when current falls below a threshold [see at least column 4, lines 18-24].

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to transition the switching element when the current draw is below a threshold to allow the system to allow the system to transition to another power supply at low current.
-Thus, preventing undercurrent situations and allowing the system to maintain power supply to the load.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to modify the system of Ingels to include transitioning the switching element when the current draw is below a threshold, as disclosed by Lee, to allow the system to transition to from the first power supply to the second power supply during a low current event.
+Thus, offering the benefit of preventing undercurrent situations, which could damage equipment, and allowing the system to maintain power supply to the load.

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to utilize an inverter for the secondary power supply to allow for DC systems, such as backup battery power supplies, to connect to the system.
-Thus, providing power to the system when the first power supply is down.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to modify the system of Ingels in view of Lee in further view of Saavedra to utilize an inverter for the battery power supply, as disclosed by Baba, to allow for DC systems, such as backup battery power supplies, to connect to the system and provide AC power.
+Thus, creating the benefit of providing power to the system when the first power supply is down.

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to utilize an inverter for the secondary power supply to allow for DC systems, such as backup battery power supplies, to connect to the system.
-Thus, providing power to the system when the first power supply is down.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to modify the system of Ingels in view of Lee in further view of Saavedra to utilize an inverter for the battery power supply, as disclosed by Baba, to allow for DC systems, such as backup battery power supplies, to connect to the system and provide AC power.
+Thus, creating the benefit of providing power to the system when the first power supply is down.

 Double Patenting